anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 > We could also create [custom expectations](https://docs.greatexpectations.io/docs/guides/expectations/creating_custom_expectations/overview){:target="_blank"} for our data.

 ### Projects
-So far we've worked with the Great Expectations library at the Python script level but we can further organize our expectations by creating a Project.
+So far we've worked with the Great Expectations library at the adhoc script / notebook level but we can further organize our expectations by creating a Project.

 ```bash
 cd tests